PHANTOM3114/MetaOS/README.md

 ## Features ##

 - Metahub - Qt Desktop App, which is the central node for GUI interacting with other system components
-- MetaDaemon - gRPC-based controller for remote managment of your PC (In progress)
+- MetaDaemon - gRPC-based controller for remote managment of your PC
-- Built-in VPN - scenario-based integrated on the OS level openvpn (in future)
+- Built-in VPN - scenario-based integrated on the OS level openvpn
-- AI system assistant - your security and personal assistant, who will simplify your interaction with system (in future)
+- AI system assistant - your security and personal assistant, who will simplify your interaction with system
-- CI/CD Controller - see all your wished pipelines in one system widget (in future)
+- CI/CD Controller - see all your wished pipelines in one system widget
+- Matrix Controller - simplify your experience with secure communication
-- Custom Shell - simple than bash and zsh (in future)
+- Custom Shell - simple than bash and zsh
-- Android/IOS client - use your phone with Linux like with MacOS/Windows (in future)
+- Android/IOS client - use your phone with Linux like with MacOS/Windows

 ## Current Status ##